-- Executive Summary: An executive summary must include the details of the proposal being submitted in the order identified in the Evaluation Criteria table above.
-The narrative should describe to process that the applicant will have in place to either develop a new apprenticeship program, or expand on an existing registered apprenticeship. - Greatest weight will be given to applicants with programs that develop or expand registered apprenticeship opportunities for the greatest amount of individuals, demonstrate high quality related technical instruction and on the job training strategies, and provide adequate compensation for enrollees.
+• Executive Summary: An executive summary must include the details of the proposal being submitted in the order identified in the Evaluation Criteria table above.
+The narrative should describe to process that the applicant will have in place to either develop a new apprenticeship program, or expand on an existing registered apprenticeship.

+Greatest weight will be given to applicants with programs that develop or expand registered apprenticeship opportunities for the greatest amount of individuals, demonstrate high quality related technical instruction and on the job training strategies, and provide adequate compensation for enrollees.
 Additionally, programs that seek to train new hires will be given preference over incumbent worker apprenticeship programs.

-- ✓ Describe your business/organization. - ✓ Indicate if your business/organization has received funding from LWD over the past three fiscal years.
-If yes, please provide the name of the program, amount of funding and successful outcomes. - ✓ State the new/existing USDOL approved occupation(s) you are requesting to establish, the industry sector, and the anticipated number of apprentices you plan to hire in the new occupation(s) over the next 12 months. - ✓ Explain how the addition of the Registered Apprenticeship occupation(s) will benefit your company/organization. - ✓ Describe how the addition of the Registered Apprenticeship occupation will benefit the apprentice. - ✓ Describe the career path for individuals entering the new occupation(s). - ✓ List the certifications, licenses and/or college credits the apprentice will receive in the new occupations(s). - Mission, Goals, and Objectives: The applicant must demonstrate how the proposal for developing a new apprenticeship program, or the expansion of an existing program, is consistent with the mission, goals, and objectives outlined in this NGO.

-• Required Connection to Local One-Stop System:
+- ✓ Describe your business/organization. - ✓ Indicate if your business/organization has received funding from NJDOL over the past three fiscal years.
+If yes, please provide the name of the program, amount of funding and successful outcomes.

+- ✓ State the new/existing USDOL approved occupation(s) you are requesting to establish, the industry sector, and the anticipated number of apprentices you plan to hire in the new occupation(s) over the next 18 months. - ✓ Explain how the addition of the Registered Apprenticeship occupation(s) will benefit your company/organization. - ✓ Describe how the addition of the Registered Apprenticeship occupation will benefit the apprentice. - ✓ Describe the career path for individuals entering the new occupation(s). - ✓ List the certifications, licenses and/or college credits the apprentice will receive in the new occupations(s). - Mission, Goals, and Objectives: The applicant must demonstrate how the proposal for developing a new apprenticeship program, or the expansion of an existing program, is consistent with the mission, goals, and objectives outlined in this NGO. - Connection to Local One-Stop System Encouraged But Not Required:

-Applicants must coordinate their programs with the local Workforce Development Board (WDB) and their corresponding One-Stop Career Center.
+Applicants should, where possible, to coordinate their programs with the local Workforce Development Board (WDB) and their corresponding One-Stop Career Center.
 A list of One-Stop Career Centers and their contact information can be found here.
-Applicants are required to ensure all program participants complete a One-Stop Career Center intake and initial assessment form, which can be obtained from the New Jersey Department of Labor.
+Applicants are required to ensure all program participants complete a One-Stop Career Center intake and initial assessment form which can be found <a href=here.
+Unemployed applicants must receive a Workforce Innovation and Opportunity Act (WIOA) eligibility determination at a One-Stop Career Center.